wcasper/math406spring2024/_exams/final-takehome.md

 $$u(r,\theta,0) = 0,\quad 0 \leq r < R,\ \ 0 \leq \theta < 2\pi.$$

 Hint: your answer will use the eigenfunctions of the Laplacian on the unit disk.
+Also, don't forget to move inhomogeneity from the boundary to the interior!

 **Problem 2:**